 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

-The USPSTF has released the latest recommendations update for osteoporosis screening to prevent fractures (June 2018).
+The USPSTF released recommendations update for osteoporosis screening to prevent fractures (2018).
 The following guidelines are based upon an assessment of benefits vs harms and does not include cost analysis.

 Women ≥ 65 years and older

 Women <65 years and postmenopausal